okiave/100-days-of-code/log.md

 [//]: # ---

-:zap:**Disclaimer**:zap:: I will be using spanish here and there throughout  my log and im sure in the printed side of my projects.
-Helps keep my mental state of flow.
+:zap:**Disclaimer**:zap:: I'm using the above format and a mix of spanish/english throughout my log to support my mental state of flow.
+I use moon emojis to track my energy.
 Chido.
 Empezemos.

-Day 1 of 100days started on 1st day of 2018.
+**Day 1/100** started on 1st day of 2018.
 All hours are in AKST (Alaska!!)
-I use moon emojis :new_moon_with_face::first_quarter_moon_with_face::full_moon_with_face::last_quarter_moon_with_face: to track my energy on this journey because I'm am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/restoration.

 A few years ago my sister and I [lived nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes.
 She is a scientist so we logged our progress and found our endurance and distance traveled seemed to correlate with the phases of the moon.
-Since then I've tested some of what we learned and started exploring a framework of mindfulness practices and cognitive behavioral tweaks to adapt to stress and challenges.
+Since then I've tested what we learned and began exploring the relationship between lunar energy within a framework of mindfulness practices and cognitive behavioral tweaks.  because I'm am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/restoration.

+**TL;DR**: Tracking moon informs me for how to adapt with stress and challenges on a journey.

 ---